thorny-thorny/kotlin-native-web-server/README.md

 # Kotlin/Native web server

+> [!WARNING]
+> This project is based on Kotlin 1.5 released in 2021, do not take it as an example of modern Kotlin/Native features

 A simple proof of concept of Kotlin/Native app with a web server inside (C interop for [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/)).
 Libmicrohttpd is linked statically so the output executable file shouldn't require any external dependency.
 I've discovered more complex example of libmicrohttpd+Kotlin/Native project [here](https://github.com/Kotlin/kotlinconf-spinner/blob/master/httpserver/src/hostMain/kotlin/server/HttpServer.kt).

 ## Status